 Red light therapy

-Scientific substantiation
+Scientific support

-According to Dr. Michael Hamblin , an expert in photobiomodulation, red and near-infrared light can significantly reduce inflammation.
+According to Dr. Michael Hamblin, an expert in photobiomodulation, red and near-infrared light can significantly reduce inflammation.